 TCP UDP |

-Port used for audit logging. |
+Ports used for audit logging. |

-Kong Gateway’s hosted Control Plane expects traffic on these ports, so they can’t be customized.
+Kong Gateway’s hosted control plane expects traffic on these ports, so they can’t be customized.

 Note: If you can’t make outbound connections using port

-, you can use an existing proxy in your network to make the connection.
+443, you can use an existing proxy in your network to make the connection.
 See Use a forward proxy to secure communication across a firewall for details.

 Data plane node ports